PowerPoint Interface Guide

 3. Tell Me

-The Tell me box works like a search bar to help you quickly find tools or commands you want to use.
+The Tell me box works like a search bar to help you quickly find tools or commands.

 4. Microsoft Account